Back To Search Results

 Results, Reporting, and Critical Findings

-Results of testing procedures done for biosafety checks must be recorded, consolidated, and interpreted regularly (i.e., daily, weekly, monthly, quarterly, or as applicable).
+Testing procedure results for biosafety checks must be recorded, consolidated, and interpreted regularly, such as daily, weekly, monthly, or quarterly, as applicable.
 The results may show a trend that may signal a need either for equipment maintenance or replacement.
 Frequent incidents associated with a particular process may demonstrate a need to perform reviews and modify the procedure.
 Involved staff should willingly report accidents inside the laboratory.
 Laboratorians should not be reluctant to report such events as these may become a future source of infection.[27]
 Baseline data and critical findings encountered relative to implementing biosafety guidelines can improve existing practices and limit bio-risks from all personnel.[28]

 Clinical Significance

-Ensuring a quality and biologically safe work environment fosters good and effective delivery of laboratory and clinical services for patients.
-While performing complex laboratory procedures, staff can work with a certain level of confidence that they won’t contract any infection or disease.
-The spread of infectious agents from facilities to other healthcare workers, patients, and the community is preventable by applying biosafety practices.
+Ensuring a quality and biologically safe work environment fosters the effective delivery of laboratory and clinical services.
+When performing complex laboratory procedures, staff can work confidently, knowing they are protected from potential infections.
+Applying biosafety practices prevents the spread of infectious agents from facilities to other healthcare workers, patients, and the community.

 Quality Control and Lab Safety

-Biosafety monitoring can be part of quality control measures and quality assurance programs in the laboratory or any healthcare institution.
-It must be an important component of competency tests for staff and must be an essential element of organizational plans and goals.
+Biosafety monitoring should be part of quality control measures and quality assurance programs in the laboratory or any healthcare institution.
+Biosafety monitoring must also be an important component of staff competency tests and an essential element of organizational plans and goals.

 Enhancing Healthcare Team Outcomes

-As implemented in laboratories and related facilities, biosafety supports infection control aims and principles, as implemented in hospitals and clinics.[29]
-Likewise, adherence to biosafety guidelines takes a collaborative approach from all professionals, including non-laboratory healthcare personnel.
-For example, respirator fit testing can be carried out at regular intervals (i.e., once a year), in partnership with the infection control committee (ICC) or an infection control nurse of a hospital facility.[30][31]
-Production laboratories may seek the advice of laboratory staff in the application of biosafety measures when handling certain infectious agents or products.
-Clinicians may work with laboratory professionals, nurses, pharmacists, sanitary officers, among others, in coming up with organizational strategies as part of the healthcare-associated infection program in hospitals and medical facilities.From its current scope, biosafety has expanded to research facilities such as in animal research.[32]
-International conferences from various institutions still exist, which concentrate on sharing best practices and harmonizing biosafety guidelines at the regional, national, and global scale.[33][34]
+As implemented in laboratories and related facilities, biosafety supports infection control aims and principles in hospitals and clinics.[29]
+Likewise, adherence to biosafety guidelines takes a collaborative approach from all healthcare professionals, including non-laboratory healthcare personnel.
+For example, respirator fit testing can be carried out at regular intervals, for example, once a year, in partnership with the Infection Control Committee (ICC) or an infection control nurse of a hospital facility.[30][31]
+Production laboratories may seek laboratory staff's advice in applying biosafety measures when handling certain infectious agents or products.
+Clinicians may work with laboratory professionals, nurses, pharmacists, and sanitary officers, among others, to develop organizational strategies as part of the healthcare-associated infection program in hospitals and medical facilities.From its current scope, biosafety has expanded to research facilities such as animal research.[32]
+International conferences from various institutions still exist, concentrating on sharing best practices and harmonizing biosafety guidelines at the regional, national, and global scales.[33][34]
 Biosafety has been an emerging concern for occupational health.[35]
-Educational intervention on biosafety is highly essential so that staff can be fully equipped with the correct knowledge of biosafety principles and can be able to demonstrate or enhance proper biosafety skills for all healthcare workers.[36][37]
-Therefore, the best practices for healthcare, research, and other institutions would always require a team commitment and cooperation to achieve a biologically “safe and secure” workplace and community.[38]
+Educational interventions are critical to ensure that staff stay equipped with the knowledge and skills to implement proper biosafety practices across healthcare sectors.[36][37]
+Therefore, the best practices for healthcare, research, and other institutions always require team commitment and cooperation to achieve a biologically safe and secure workplace and community.[38]

 References